x <- 10Controlling flow

 Hints: defaults

-To set a function’s argument to default, use the syntax argument = default_value
+To set a function’s argument to default, use the syntax argument = default_value.
+For example:

 function(x = 1, y = 2, z = 3) {